 There is a trendy café cum bookshop called Fire Station café.
 It is an old fire station turned café.
 Here you can enjoy coffee while browsing through the publications of the institute and choosing your mementos.
 Tickets for the guided tour are also sold here.

-Recommend you to read following places to visit in Himachal.
+Recommend you to read the following places to visit in Himachal.